Stem cell transplant for myeloma

 How does it work?

-This treatment aims to destroy as much as possible any remaining myeloma cells and increase the length of the plateau phase (remission).
-Your own stem cells are most frequently used for this procedure.
-This is called an autologous transplant.
+It aims to destroy as much remaining myeloma as possible and increase the length of the plateau phase (remission).
+Usually your own stem cells are used for this procedure, which is called an autologous transplant.
+If donor stem cells are used, it’s an allogeneic transplant.

 An autologous transplant is done in several stages.
 Before the process begins, you have induction treatment to put the myeloma into a plateau phase.
-Once this is achieved, the stem cells are removed and frozen.
-You then have high-dose chemotherapy followed by the return of your stem cells.
-See below for a detailed description of this process.
+The stem cells are then removed and frozen.
+Next, you have high-dose chemotherapy, followed by the return of your stem cells.
+Read a detailed description of this process.

 Who is it suitable for?